David Kynaston: Tales of a New Jerusalem

-In 2007 Kynaston published Austerity Britain, 1945-1951 to much acclaim.
-The title consists of two books that together make the first volume in a projected series of six entitled Tales of a New Jerusalem.
-In this series Kynaston intends to chronicle the history of Great Britain from the end of World War II to the ascension of Margaret Thatcher in 1979.
+In 2007, Kynaston published Austerity Britain, 1945-1951, to much acclaim.
+The book consists of two volumes–A World To Build and Smoke In the Valley–that together constitute the first in a projected series of six books entitled Tales of a New Jerusalem, chronicling the history of Great Britain from the end of World War II in 1945 to the ascension of Margaret Thatcher in 1979.
 Austerity Britain was named "Book of the Decade" by The Sunday Times.

-Family Britain (2010) is the second volume in the series, and was also released as two books.
-It covers the period from 1951 to the Suez crisis of 1956.
-The volume was serialised on BBC Radio 4 as its Book of the Week for 23 November 2009, read by Dominic West.
+Family Britain (2010) is the second book in the series, covering the period from 1951 to the Suez Crisis of 1956, and was released as a single volume containing two parts–The Certainties Of Place and A Thicker Cut.
+It was Book of the Week on BBC Radio 4 for the week of 23 November 2009, read by Dominic West.

-The third volume, Modernity Britain, covering the years 1957–62, was published as two books in June 2013 and 2014.
+The third book in the series, Modernity Britain, covering the years 1957–62, was published as two volumes–Opening The Box in June 2013 and A Shake Of The Dice in 2014.

-The first book of the fourth volume, A Northern Wind, covering the years 1962–65, was published in September 2023.
+The first volume of the fourth book, A Northern Wind, covering the years 1962–65, was published on 28 September 2023.